SoftCircuits/CsvParser/Temp.md

 It is important to note in the above example where the code that writes the data calls `CsvDataWriter.WriteHeaders()`.
 This writes a row with the name of each column.
 The code that reads the data calls `CsvDataReader.ReadHeaders()` to read that header data.
 Because the argument to `CsvDataReader.ReadHeaders()` is `true`, this tells the code to use the header data to determine how to map the columns in the rest of the file.
 For example, maybe the columns are in a different order, or maybe some of the columns are excluded.

 Here, the code maps the class members to columns based on the headers.
-This is critical to making these classes work correctly.
+This is critical to making the CSV classes work correctly.
 The following sections will talk about other ways to map class members to columns.

 ## ColumnMap Attribute